 “Meet me at the clock” has been a common invitation in New York for generations.
 During the holidays, that’s where you’ll meet one of the city’s longest-running indoor holiday markets, the Grand Central Terminal Holiday Fair.
 Every year, the market takes over half of the historic Vanderbilt Hall with artwork, clothing and accessories, toys, and home goods.
 If you’re arriving in New York by train, this is a great first stop for holiday spirit.
 And it’s indoors, so you can enjoy the holidays without braving the weather.
 Don’t miss the towering, bejeweled Christmas Tree, and the New York Transit Museum’s Holiday Train Show.

-2018 Dates: 13 November to Christmas Eve (Closed Thanksgiving Day)
+2018 Dates: 12 November to Christmas Eve; Closed Thanksgiving Day.

-Location: Grand Central Terminal on 42nd Street at Park Avenue
+Location: Vanderbilt Hall in Grand Central Terminal on 42nd Street at Park Avenue.

 Website: Grand Central Holiday Fair